 For more information about Feature Authorizer and the RBAC

 What uses Connect.

-You can see the status of environ-enabled features in the Google Cloud Console.
+You can see the status of fleet-enabled features in the Google Cloud Console.
 You can also disable (and re-enable) some features there as well.

-When you disable an environ-enabled feature in your project, Feature
+When you disable a fleet-enabled feature in your project, Feature

 Authorizer deletes the corresponding

 the feature's ability to operate on the cluster.

 To view Feature Authorizer activity in Google Kubernetes Engine audit logs: